wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/document-test-powerapps-app/includes/03a-analytics.md

 ## Instance statistics

-CDS for Apps analytics are available via Power platform admin center [https://aka.ms/ppac](https://aka.ms/ppac/?azure-portal=true).
+CDS for Apps analytics is available via Power platform admin center [https://aka.ms/ppac](https://aka.ms/ppac/?azure-portal=true).
 It contains various statistics that can help identify potential areas for deeper performance analysis, for example most used entities, storage consumed, failing system jobs and plugins, etc.

 ## Query performance

 Dataverse is a service and, as any service, may not cater for your specific app design.
 Specific queries in your app may cause some performance issues.
 While you don’t have direct access to the components of the Dataverse such as database, there are tools available within Dataverse to help in tuning the environment to your specific needs.
 You can analyze and optimize query performance using the Data Performance view discussed in detail in the next topic.
-There are a number of tools that can assist in performance tuning various aspects of Power Apps.
+There are many tools that can help performance tuning various aspects of Power Apps.

 ## Dynamics 365 diagnostics